Adela de la Torre becomes the ninth permanent president of SDSU and the first woman to serve in that role.

 ARE Professor Jeff Perloff featured in an article in the Daily Californian.

 ARE is very pleased to announce that PhD candidate Dan Hammer is being honored with the first-ever Pritzker Emerging Environmental Genius Award.

 ARE Associate Professor Meredith Fowlie authored this Haas Energy Institute blog post on the Trump Administration's accounting of the social cost of carbon.

 ARE Assistant Professor James Sallee is one of four faculty from the College of Natural Resources to be named a 2017 Hellman Fellow.
 The Hellman Fellows Program supports junior faculty research on the ten campuses of the UC system and at four private institutions.

 California Wildfires Death Toll Rises to 29 as Vast Region Is Scorched; As a Sudden Wildfire Approaches, How Do You Get People Out of Their Homes; What To Do If You’re Trapped In a Vehicle in the Middle of a Wildfire

 ARE Professor David Sunding's 2015 cost-benefit analysis of the California Waterfix is highlighted in this Los Angeles Times article on the Westlands Water District's recent withdrawal of support from the $17-billion water project.

 Megan Conner shares her passion for writing and analysis, her favorite CNR class, and her experience in the Cal Energy Corps program.

-ARE associate professor Meredith Fowlie authored a post for the Energy Institute at Haas blog on the impact of California's emissions regulations on low income and minority communities.
+ARE Associate Professor Meredith Fowlie authored this post for the Energy Institute at Haas blog on

-ARE professor David Zilberman published a post on the Berkeley Blog on the International Consortium on Applied Bioeconomy Research, which celebrates its 20th anniversary this year.
+ARE Professor David Zilberman authored this post on the Berkeley Blog regarding the annual International Consortium of Applied Bioeconomy Research (ICABR) meeting, which took place this year in Berkeley.